dojo/docs/dojox/calendar.rst

 In addition to the properties defined in the common section, the month column view also exposes the horizontalGap property (default is 4).

 This value is used to specify the gap in pixels between each overlapping renderer if percentOverlap is 0.

+The hidden items grid cell decoration can be not displayed by setting the showHiddenEvents property.

 Renderers
 `````````